mtanco/mtanco.github.io/_posts/2018-11-28-lets-go-analytics.md

 ```
 ![](/images/pokemon_tweets_over_time.PNG)

-As expected, lots of reference to Pikachu, Eevee, and shinies (rare colored critters that show up some times).
-The large number of Nintendo related tags come from people who tweet directly from the game, which is played on the Nintendo Switch and forces its own hashtag.

 ## Word Clouds of Hashtags
 Yes yes yes I know, word clouds are this generation's Comic Sans.
 But they are a quick and easy way to see common words, so we're going for it.